Lithuania–Russia relations: Russian invasion of Ukraine

 Following the start of the 2022 Russian invasion of Ukraine, Lithuania has strongly condemned the invasion and called for military, economic and humanitarian aid for Ukraine.
 President of Lithuania Gitanas Nausėda declared a state of emergency on 24 February 2022.
 On the same day, Lithuania also requested NATO to activate the Article 4 on joint consultations.

-Together with the other EU member states, Lithuania imposed sanctions on Russia, and Russia, in turn, added all EU countries to the list of "unfriendly nations".
-Soon after Lithuania expelled 4 Russian diplomats.
+Together with the other EU member states, Lithuania banned Russian language media channels and imposed sanctions on Russia, and Russia, in turn, added all EU countries to the list of "unfriendly nations".
+Soon after Lithuania expelled four Russian diplomats.
 On 4 April, in response to the Bucha massacre, Lithuania expelled the Russian ambassador and closed the consulate in Klaipėda.
 In April 2022, the Russian government decided to withdraw its consent to the functioning of the Consulate-General of Lithuania in Saint Petersburg.
+According to a poll conducted in February 2022, just before the invasion of Ukraine, 83% of Lithuanians had a negative opinion of Russia.
+This number increased to 90% later that year.

-On May 10, Lithuania's Seimas voted unanimously to describe Russia's actions in Ukraine as constituting terrorism and genocide.
+On 10 May, Lithuania's Seimas voted unanimously to describe Russia's actions in Ukraine as constituting terrorism and genocide.
 The motion described Russia's war crimes in Ukraine as including "deliberate killing of civilians, mass rape, forcible relocation of Ukrainian citizens to Russia and the destruction of economic infrastructure and cultural sites".
 The motion claimed that Russian forces were targeting Ukrainian civilian sites for bombing and described Russia as a state which "supports and perpetrates terrorism".
 In response to the resolution, Leonid Slutsky stated that the resolution was part of an "anti-Russia project", accused Lithuania of Russophobia and said that "the level of relations with Lithuania has already been lowered significantly".